mkoehnke/AnimatedBlurLabel/README.md

 # AnimatedBlurLabel

 Subclass of UILabel for animating the blurring and unblurring of text.
-Take a look at the demo project to see how to use this library.
+Take a look at the demo project to see how to use it.

 <img src="https://raw.githubusercontent.com/mkoehnke/AnimatedBlurLabel/master/Resources/AnimatedBlurLabel.gif">